 If complaints or symptoms such as fever, dysuria, spasms or blood in urine occur during the use of the medicinal product, a doctor or a qualified health care practitioner should be consulted.

-Conditions where a reduced fluid intake is recommended (e.g. severe cardiac or renal disease).
+Because adequate fluid intake is required during treatment (see section 4.2.
+Posology and method of administration), dandelion root is not recommended for patients with conditions where reduced fluid intake is advised by a medical doctor'.

-For extracts containing ethanol, the appropriate labelling for ethanol, taken from the 'Guideline on excipients in the label and package leaflet of medicinal products for human use', must be included.
+For preparations containing ethanol, the appropriate labelling for ethanol, taken from the 'Guideline on excipients in the label and package leaflet of medicinal products for human use', must be included.